-Precision medicine applied to the concept of allergic march will allow better endophenotyping of different allergic conditions and identify risk factors for the acquisition of other disorders of the allergic spectrum.
-Recently, the allergic march paradigm has included other T2-driven disorders beyond AD, asthma and FA, such as EEo, and should be expanded to include other upper airway diseases, such as chronic rhinosinusitis and nasal polyps, in the near future[85-87].
-This results in the definition of different disease trajectories, considering all allergic conditions present in a patient as co-existing features in a multimorbidity framework rather than as a linear sum of comorbidities.
-This would allow clinicians to closely monitor patients due to an identified potential to develop comorbidities.
+Precision medicine applied to the concept of the allergic march will enable better endophenotyping of allergic conditions and reveal risk factors for the acquisition of other disorders on the allergic spectrum.
+Recently, the allergic march paradigm has included T2-driven disorders beyond AD, asthma, and FA, such as EoE, and should be expanded in the near future to include other upper airway diseases, such as chronic rhinosinusitis with nasal polyps [84-86].
+This results in the definition of various disease trajectories, considering all allergic conditions present in a patient as co-occurring features in a multimorbidity framework rather than as a linear sum of comorbidities.
+Such an approach would allow clinicians to monitor patients closely owing to an identified potential to develop comorbidities.

 Early onset of initial allergic disease has been shown to increase the risk of persistent multimorbidity in the future.
-Current evidence demonstrates that different allergic diseases are not independent, but multimorbidity does not have a specific or typical symptom sequence sequence[20,28,34].
+Current evidence demonstrates that allergic diseases are not independent and that multimorbidity does not have a specific or typical sequence of symptom onset [20,28,34].